-The integrated MSc Green Building (GB) programme concentrates on the skills and knowledge needs of built environment industries within the context of current and emerging environmental issues.
-It is based and run at the Centre for Alternative Technology and offers a unique combination of academic study with practical experience that will equip you with knowledge and skills that are becoming increasingly important.
-Students attend the Centre to complete 'onsite / residential' modules, while 'distance-learning' module delivery is offered concurrently.
+The integrated MSc Sustainability and Adaptation (SA) programme encompasses a wide range of current social and technical issues within the context of current and emerging environmental issues.
+It is based and run at the Centre for Alternative Technology and offers a unique combination of academic study with practical experience that will equip students with knowledge and skills that are becoming increasingly important.
+Students attend the Centre to complete 'on-site / residential' modules, while 'distance-learning' module delivery is offered concurrently.
 Flexibility is offered for 'blended learning' options.

-The MSc GB course provides students with the knowledge and skills required to comprehend and plan for the challenge of effectively adapting the built environment to the current episode of environmental change - which becomes an ever more urgent priority.
+The MSc SA course provides students with the knowledge and skills required to comprehend and plan for the challenge of effectively adapting to the current episode of environmental change - which becomes an ever more urgent priority.
 As the future environmental situation and the effectiveness of solutions are laced with uncertainty, the course further aims to enable students to learn how to integrate risk assessment into their decision-making processes and discern the influence that the urgency of climatic change has on them.
-Developing a holistic understanding of sustainability, adaptation, transformational responses to climate change, their complex interactions, dependencies and contradictions, and their implications for the built environment, construction industry and the interaction of professional disciplines, form fundamental concerns for this course.
+Developing a holistic understanding of sustainability, adaptation, transformational responses to climate change, their complex interactions, dependencies and contradictions, and implications for society and the environment form fundamental concerns for this course.

-The MSc GB course offers students opportunities to develop the confidence, aptitude and critical thinking to implement the principles of green building effectively into their work, projects and professional practice; enhancing their future employability and preparing them for further postgraduate study in the sustainable construction or property industries.
+The MSc SA course offers students opportunities to develop the confidence, aptitude and critical thinking to allow them to implement sustainability and adaptation principles effectively into their work, projects and professional practice; enhancing their future employability and preparing them for further postgraduate study.
 Students will build scientific literacy, learn how to synthesise concepts and data from myriad sources, develop and sustain evidence-based robust arguments, use and critique appropriate methodologies, and demonstrate sophisticated understanding of the course's topics.
-The course combines theoretical knowledge with practical and research experience, enabling students to develop into rounded self-reflective learners displaying initiative, originality in problem solving, able to work and communicate with others with confidence and clarity
+The course combines theoretical knowledge with practical and research experience, enabling students to develop into rounded self-reflective learners displaying initiative, originality in problem solving, able to work and communicate with others with confidence and clarity.

-The topics covered in the programme include: sustainable design of buildings, energy provision, energy flows in buildings, circularity applied to buildings, environmental responsive materials and resources, low-energy and advanced building techniques, logistics, transportation, environmental assessment, team working skills, sustainable renovation, transformational change, risk and vulnerability assessment, resilience building, adaptive capacity, sustainability thinking, acute resilience pathways for cities and communities, environmental politics and the prevailing social and economic systems.
+The topics covered in the programme include: environmental politics, social and economic systems, land use, ecosystem services, waste, water security, food systems, sustainable cities and communities, influences on communication, sustainable design and retrofit of buildings, energy provision and management, energy flows in buildings, environmental responsive materials and resources, environmental assessment, team working skills, transformational change, risk and vulnerability assessment, resilience building, adaptive capacity, sustainability thinking and adaptation transformation planning.

-The key features of the MSc Green Building programme are:
+The key features of the Sustainability and Adaptation programme are: